-Thanks for checking out my Taylormade Stealth vs Cobra LTDx driver comparison.
+Thanks for checking out my Taylormade Stealth vs Cobra LTDx driver comparison

 I'm an avid golfer, a 9.2 handicap on my way to a 2 (been a 5.6) and frequent tester of golf clubs and equipment since 2015.

-I spent 3 days on the range with the Taylormade Stealth and a launch monitor.
+I spent 3 days on the range with the Taylormade Stealth and a launch monitor. ( I later bought the Stealth and played it for a year)

-I spent 2 days on the range with a launch monitor and played 2 rounds of golf with the Cobra LTDx.
+I spent 2 days on the range with a launch monitor and played 2 rounds of golf with the Cobra LTDx

 In this comparison of the Taylormade Stealth and LTDx drivers, I discuss my experience with each driver, unique features and benefits, and my pick for which driver I'd buy.